sjhardisty/sjhardisty.github.io/aboutme.md

 Species Distribution Models of the ghost shrimp, <i> Neotrypaea gigas </i>

-Illumina MiSequencing of the sediment microbial diversity associated with microbe burrows.
+Sediment microbial diversity associated with the shrimp burrows.